 How long have you been farming?

-Emily: "4 years officially, but I've had my hands in the dirt since I could crawl.
+Emily: "Since 2017 officially, but I've had my hands in the dirt since I could crawl.
 This is me when I was 3 years old playing with earth worms while my dad prepped our garden back in Wisconsin."

 What's your favorite part about farming?

 We love being able to work outside with nature.
 Its very humbling to be outside every single day, witnessing the passing of the seasons.
 And we feel like we are part of the solution for building the kind of future we want to live in.
 We're also big foodies, so having access to the freshest food possible is a real treat!